If you’re considering moving to North Carolina, we’ll ask you one simple question: why haven’t you already?

 If you’re moving to North Carolina and wondering what retirement life looks like, you’re in the right place.
 From majestic mountains to incredible vistas and exciting hikes, who wouldn’t want to spend their retirement in North Carolina?

 The numbers back up the argument, too.
 North Carolina has an affordable housing market.
-The cost of living for retirees is 3.7% cheaper than the national average.
-Taxes are generally low, too, making North Carolina a great place to settle down in your later years.
+The cost of living for retirees is 3.7% cheaper than the national average and North Carolina no longer taxes Social Security income.
+Other taxes are generally low, too, making North Carolina a great place to settle down in your later years.

 Here are five of the most popular places to retire in North Carolina: